 The best part?
 Great stages don’t have to be expensive.
-At Bluewater, we recently worked with a utilities company that sought to make a smaller event a bit more memorable and intimate: A little creativity with stage design went a long way.
+At Bluewater, we recently worked with a utility company that sought to make a smaller event more memorable and intimate: A little creativity with stage design went a long way.
 The event was intended to be a fireside chat, so a cozy backyard was the perfect setting.
 We added green carpet over the stage deck, a full LED wall backdrop, and a garden shed on stage for presenters to enter from.
 The content on the screen was a colorful backyard that transitioned from day to night.

 4. Direct Participation

 When you want the audience to engage with the event, ask.
 Direct participation means inviting the audience to try something new.
 And most people are willing to try it.

 This is why I love “brain dating.”
 It’s like speed dating for businesses — but an incredible, tech-fueled version.
 The first time I tried it, I had so many great conversations that I spent all my free time at the event chatting with more strangers.

 Again, you don’t need a big budget to ask audiences to engage.
 For example, gamification, game show formats, and interactive event spaces are always a hit.
 Invite people to join the fun, and they’ll happily climb aboard.

 Everyone loves extraordinary experiences, but people really love once-in-a-lifetime experiences.
 Fear of missing out is a powerful motivator, so if you create immersive experiences that audiences will never see again, prepare for big crowds.